SimratKochar/AngryNerdsProjectileGame/README.md

 - To load the saved state at a later point, you can click the "Load Game" button.

 - You can also start a new game whenever you want by clicking the "New Game" button.
 It will create a new window with a new target and no attempts made.

+# Phase 4: Task 2

+Actions completed: \
+New projectile launched and added to Projectile List \
+New projectile launched and added to Projectile List \
+A projectile was removed. \
+New projectile launched and added to Projectile List \
+A projectile was replayed. \
+New projectile launched and added to Projectile List